liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 should see your custom message, *## My custom login action*, displayed in the terminal window running Liferay.

-Custom action hook plugins aren't limited to the login event.
+Custom action hook plugins aren't limited to the log in event.
 You can define custom actions for other events, too.
-For some actions you'll need to extend `com.liferay.portal.kernel.events.Action`, and for others you'll need to extend `com.liferay.portal.struts.SimpleAction`.
+For actions that require access to the `HttpServletRequest`, extend `com.liferay.portal.kernel.events.Action`; for others, extend `com.liferay.portal.struts.SimpleAction`.

 ---